DarthPackman/COMP3260/README.md

 - **Hritwik Saini**

 ### Acknowledgements
-- This project used **ChatGPT** for troubleshooting, formatting the README, and as a Firebase function directory.
+- This project used **ChatGPT** for html generation, formatting the README, and as a Firebase function directory.
 - It also used **Dall-E 3** for image generation.